EPI-Studios/Moud-Documentation/api/templates/docs/3_Features/12_Primitives_and_Debug_Draw.md

 - `r/g/b/a` in 0..1
 - `unlit`: no shading (good for debug overlays)
 - `renderThroughBlocks`: “x-ray”
-- `doubleSided`: render both sides of faces
+- `doubleSided`: render both sides of faces (recommended for `plane`)

+Note: `plane` is a single quad, so with culling enabled it will be visible only from one side.
+Use `doubleSided: true` when you want a two-sided floor/marker.
 - `texture`: a texture id (same idea as displays: `moud:textures/...png`)

 ---